Support information on virtual machine restore to SMB share (Microsoft Windows Server 2008)

 |Scenario||Host location||SMB share location||SMB Share access to the host?||Restore supported?|

-In scenario 3, Phoenix agent cannot restore data to the host because the workgroup host does not provide the write permissions needed for the restore job.
+In scenario 3, Hybrid Workloads agent cannot restore data to the host because the workgroup host does not provide the write permissions needed for the restore job.
 If you run into issues with scenario 1, see Troubleshooting.

 In addition to the above scenarios, NAS is not supported by Microsoft Windows Server 2008 and Windows Server 2008 R2.
 For more information, see Planning for Disks and Storage.
 [External link to Microsoft docs]